MachineLemonade/docs/docs/cli-getting-started.md

 musl-dev
 ```

+### Scheduler & Webserver Logs

-**Note**: By default, there won't be webserver or scheduler logs in the terminal since everything is hidden away in Docker containers.
+By default, there won't be webserver or scheduler logs in the terminal since everything is hidden away in Docker containers.

-You can see these logs by running:
+To see scheduler logs on your local docker container, run:

 ```
 docker logs $(docker ps | grep scheduler | awk '{print $1}')
 ```

+For Webserver logs, replace `scheduler` with `webserver` in the command above.

 ## IV.
 CLI Help Commands